CaioCavalcanti/aws-developer-certification/services/ApiGateway.md

 - Comes with API Gateway default domain, but you can use **custom domain** as well
 - Supports **AWS Certificate Manager** for SSL/TLS certificates
 - You can enable **API Caching** to cache your endpoint's response to **reduce the number of calls** made to your endpoint and also **improve latency**
+    - You can flush the entire API stage cache if necessary from the console
+    - You can let a client of your API invalidate an existing cache entry, using header `Cache-Contro: max-age=0`
+        - Use **Require authorization** option to block this capability, so only authorized clients/resources can invalidate cache
 - When using JS/AJAX that uses multiple domains with API Gateway, ensure that **CORS is enabled**
+    - You need to configure CORS on API Gateway and on your backend
+    - **You Lambda** is responsible for returning the `Access-Control-Allow-Origin` and `Access-Control-Allow-Headers` headers, because a proxy integration doesn't return an integration response
+    - You need to setup an `OPTIONS` method with the required response in API Gateway
 - You can use **API Gateway Import API** feature to import an API from an external definition file into API Gateway.
     - Supports Swagger v2.0 definition files
 - **API Throttling**